Aditi-SA/Bamazon/README.md

 # Bamazon

-Bamazon is an Amazone-like onine store front store.
+Bamazon is an Amazon-like online store front.
 The app takes in the orders (ID and quantity of the product) and depletes the stock from store's inventory.

 This is a CLI application.